OpitzLab/NeMo-TMS/README.md

 The procedures for running simulations at each scale and the intermediate steps are given in the instructions.
 This pipeline has been tested on **Windows 10**, and **Linux** (Ubuntu 16.04/18.04).
 We have tested all the steps except the model generation (step 1) on **macOS Catalina**.
 However, the codes are developed to run on the native operating system's configurations and possibly not work if there are any modifications (for example, using other forms of shell).

-**Note:** throughout this repository, <ins>neuron</ins> refers to the biological neural cells, while <ins>NEURON</ins> refers to the NEURON simulation environment used for the computational modeling of neurons.

 ## Instructions
 Refer to **Full_Tutorial.pdf** for a comprehensive tutorial on how to use NeMo-TMS.